Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Introduction

 \section{Introduction}

-Spatio-temporal-textual event data are becoming very common in modern applications, such as social media posts, electronic health records, and crime incidents.
-Such events data typically include time, location of the events, and marks, which include categorical or more detailed descriptions of the events.
-One essential task in analyzing such data is discovering patterns from massive event data and identifying related events.
+Spatio-temporal-textual incident data are ubiquitous in modern applications, such as social media posts, electronic health records, and crime incidents.
+Such incidents data typically include time, location of the incidents, and marks, which include categorical or more detailed descriptions of the incidents.
+One essential task in analyzing such data is discovering patterns from massive incident data and identifying related incidents.
 Here, we focus on a particular application arising from police data analysis to identify \textit{crime linkage} from police reports.

-Crime linkage detection plays a vital role in police investigations, which aim to identify a series of incidents committed by a single perpetrator or the same criminal group.
+Crime linkage detection plays a vital role in police investigations, aiming to identify a series of incidents committed by a single perpetrator or the same criminal group.
 The result can help police narrow down the field of search and allocate the workforce more efficiently.
-However, crime linkage detection is also challenging and usually done manually.
-It is typically performed using physical or other credible evidence (e.g., fingerprints, DNA, and witness statements), which are generally difficult to obtain or unavailable \citep{BoJo2016}.
-Crime linkage detection is often carried out by finding a similar \textit{modus operandi} (\emph{M.O.}), which are observable traces of the actions performed by the perpetrator when executing the crime \citep{WoBuHo2007} such as the suspect's clothes, ways to enter the houses, tools, etc.
+Crime linkage detection is usually done by finding a similar \textit{modus operandi} (\emph{M.O.}), typically, using physical or other credible evidence, which are observable traces of the perpetrator such as clothes, fingerprints, DNA, ways to enter the houses and tools, as well as witness statements [\cite{WoBuHo2007,BoJo2016}].
+This process is not automatic and usually laborious and requires particular domain knowledge and crime analysis.

-There is an opportunity to detect crime linkage utilizing a wealth of police report data that contains extensive information about crime events.
-An illustrative real data example is shown in Figure~\ref{fig:intro-exp}.
-Police incidents are usually recorded in the format of 911 calls-for-service records.
-When a 911 call is initiated, a unique event record is created, and a police officer is dispatched to the scene.
-Then he or she starts the investigation and electronically enters the information about the incident.
-The report contains structured and unstructured data.
+There is an opportunity to detect crime linkage using data: a wealth of police report data containing extensive information about crime incidents.
+An illustrative example is shown in Figure~\ref{fig:intro-exp}, which shows a series of crime incidents.
+Such a 911 call-for-service report records information about police incidents: when a 911 call is initiated, and a unique incident ID is created.
+A police officer is dispatched to the scene to investigate the incident and electronically enter the incident's information into the report, which contains structured and unstructured data.
 The structured data include time, location (street and actual longitude and latitude), and crime category.
-The unstructured data are narratives entered by the officer, free-text that records interviews with the witnesses or descriptions of the scene.
-Thus, the police report data can be treated as \textit{spatio-temporal} event data with {\it marks}.
+The unstructured data include narratives and free-text that records interviews with the witnesses or descriptions of the scene.
+Thus, the police report data is a type of \textit{spatio-temporal} incident data with {\it marks}.